A winter hike or snowshoe into Larch Valley is a unique experience above Moraine Lake near Lake Louise in Banff National Park, Alberta, Canada.

-Winter photographs captured on a snowshoe of Larch Valley above Moraine Lake and south of Lake Louise Village, Alberta, Canada.
+Winter photographs are captured on a snowshoe of Larch Valley above Moraine Lake and near the Community of Lake Louise, Alberta, Canada.

 Larch Valley is commonly a habitual sojourn in the 3rd week of September for appreciation of the annual fall spectacle of golden larch trees.

 The stark comparison between Autumn and Winter, is illustrated by reference to the Larch Valley and Sentinel Pass post.